top of page

 Your Wobble Progression

-We always love hearing from you!
-Get in touch and let us know how you have creatively introduced ‘The Wobble’ into your everyday activities and practice:)
+I always love hearing from you!
+Get in touch and let me know how you have creatively introduced ‘The Wobble’ into your everyday activities and practice:)

 (FYI: B is the best movement to help to give you lasting benefits to your balance and brain.
 Learn more in Series 1 of our Yoga Biomechanics Course details below 👇🏼:)